EU defends airline data-sharing after court ruling

 "The proposed EU/Canada PNR agreement was considered to be the least restrictive of all of the EU's PNR agreements.
 To respect the ruling, the EU must now immediately suspend its deals with Australia and the United States," it said on Wednesday.

-The US has threatened to suspend its visa waivers for the 23 EU states that had them if the PNR deal was not put in place.
+The US had threatened to suspend its visa waivers for the 23 EU states that have them if the PNR deal was not put in place.

-Its concerns come amid estimates that up to 2,000 EU passport holders had gone to fight with the Islamic State jihadist group in Iraq and Syria.
+Its concerns come amid estimates that up to 2,000 EU passport holders have gone to fight with the Islamic State (IS) jihadist group in Iraq and Syria.

-King said that data sharing was a more pressing issue than at any point in the 16 years since the 9/11 attacks in the US due to a string of recent IS attacks in Europe.
+King said that data-sharing was a more pressing issue than at any point in the 16 years since the 9/11 attacks in the US, due to a string of recent IS attacks in Europe.